skupperproject/skupper-docs/input/overview/resources.md

+<a id="kube-resources"></a>
 # Skupper resources on Kubernetes

 The following sections describe the various Skupper resources on Kubernetes, for example, service accounts

+<a id="kube-resources-crds"></a>
+## Custom resource definitions

+To get start creating application networks, you create the following custom resources:

+* Sites
+* Links
+* Connectors
+* Listeners

+See [Resource Reference][yaml-ref] for explanations of all the custom resources.

+<a id="kube-resources-sa"></a>
 ## Service accounts, roles and role bindings

-When you create a Skupper site, the following resources are created.
+When you install the Skupper controller, the following resources are created:

-* **skupper-service-controller**
+* **skupper-controller**
-A service account, role and role binding with this name are created to manage the Skupper service controller.
+A service account, role and role binding with this name are created to manage the Skupper  controller.

+When you create a Skupper site, the following resources are created:

 * **skupper-router**
 A service account, role and role binding with this name are created to manage the Skupper router.

+<a id="kube-resources-deployments"></a>
 ## Deployments

-Each Skupper site on Kubernetes consists of two deployments:

-* **skupper-router**
-provides the data plane for the application network.
+The Skupper controller deploys the **skupper-controller**, which provides the control plane for the application network.

-* **skupper-service-controller**
-provides the control plane for the application network.
+Each Skupper site on Kubernetes deploys a **skupper-router**, which provides the data plane for the application network.

+<a id="kube-resources-cm"></a>
 ## ConfigMaps

 Do not edit these ConfigMap values directly.